Fariha-shah12/retail-price-forecasting/README.md

 An end-to-end data pipeline that scrapes daily grocery prices from Walmart and Kroger across Washington State, forecasts 14-day price trends using Facebook Prophet, and visualizes competitor price gaps on an interactive Streamlit dashboard — all powered by AWS.

-> Built as part of the MSDS Capstone Project at Seattle University
+> Built as part of the Side Project at Seattle University
-> Analyzing competitor pricing data to support Costco's pricing strategy
+> Analyzing competitor pricing data to support pricing strategy

 ---